Jeffrey Eric Jenkins

-Jeffrey Eric Jenkins is Professor of Theatre at the University of Illinois at Urbana–Champaign.
+JEFFREY ERIC JENKINS is Professor of Theatre at the University of Illinois at Urbana–Champaign and affiliate faculty to Discovery Partners Institute in Chicago.
 Prior to his current appointment, Jenkins served as Head of the Department of Theatre from 2012 to 2017, where he oversaw a restructuring of administration and helped set the department on a course that resulted in greatly enhanced engagement with online education, financial stability, and improved national rankings.
-With his creative partner, Tony Award-winning director and Swanlund Professor Daniel Sullivan, Jenkins created The Sullivan Project, which has provided new plays with fully realized productions, including works by Pulitzer Prize-winners David Auburn (2014) and Donald Margulies (2016).
+With his creative partner, Tony Award-winning director and Swanlund Professor Daniel Sullivan, Jenkins also developed The Sullivan Project, which provided new plays with fully realized productions, including works by David Auburn (2014) and Donald Margulies (2016).
 He was a key collaborator on the Spotlight on Broadway documentary series, a forty-part series on Broadway theatres commissioned by the Mayor’s Office of the City of New York.

 Before his appointment at Illinois Theatre, Jenkins served as Director of Theatre Studies at New York University, where he taught dramatic literature, theatre history, and criticism for fourteen years.
 He also taught directing at the University of Washington, graduate dramaturgy at SUNY-Stony Brook, and served as a curricular consultant to Primary Stages.
 Jenkins has directed more than two dozen productions in theatres across the United States, and was a member of the management team for Peter Brook’s acclaimed productions of The Mahabharata and The Cherry Orchard at the Brooklyn Academy of Music.